 I paid much more attention to the space I was in, trying to orient myself by touch and sound.
-It was not terribly difficult, and eventually it became fairly peaceful, but there were a lot of people in the room, so it was quite noisy.
-In relative silence I could see it being very relaxing, with interesting conversations.
-As it was, I just tuned out and all the conversations at other tables washed over me in the dark within a space that felt claustrophobic and crowded but finally infinite and oceanic.
+It was not terribly difficult, and eventually, it became fairly peaceful, but there were a lot of people in the room, so it was quite noisy.
+In relative silence, I could see it being very relaxing, with interesting conversations happening.
+As it was, I just tuned out, and all the conversations at other tables washed over me in the dark within a space that felt claustrophobic and crowded but finally infinite and oceanic.

 Sharing dishes and moving plates around was challenging.
 Figuring out how much food I had, where it was, and how much was left was not possible without doing things with my hands that would look awful to sighted people in a normally lit space.
 So much work goes into simply trying to look normal and not embarrass yourself in light of “normal” (sighted) standards!